EdmundGoodman/Warwick_modelling/writeup/writeup.md

 Harmonization is the final, and most complicated, stage of validation proposed in the book.
 It involves taking multiple sets of data for verification, then forming a linear model from them, and comparing the computational model the the linear one.

-We did not attempt harmonization on our model as we thought it was out of scope, because we did not have multiple data sets for the niche case we apply our product too, and the process was excessively complex for the time period of the competition.
+We did not attempt harmonization on our model as we thought it was out of scope.
+We did not have multiple data sets for the niche case we apply our product too, and the process was excessively complex for the time period of the competition.

 ### Contextualisation